 Taking a taxi from Al Maktoum Airport to the city center is the quickest and most convenient way to travel.
 Your driver will drop you off directly at the door of your accommodation in Dubai and taxis are available no matter what time you land, day or night.

-However, as DWC Airport only has one terminal, you may find yourself standing in the hot sun, queueing for a taxi during peak travel times.
+However, as DWC Airport only has one terminal, you may find yourself standing in the hot sun, queuing for a taxi during peak travel times.

 Useful Tips